 YAC Boys Lacrosse

 The YAC boys lacrosse program is designed to provide a safe, fun, developmental program for children in grades K through eight.
-Each of our divisions offers a different degree of competitiveness, however we strive to develop a child’s love for the game so that he can truly appreciate all aspects of the sport, gain a true understanding of sportsmanship, and learn what it means to be part of a team.
+Each of our divisions offers a different degree of competitiveness, however we strive to develop a child’s love for the game so that he can truly appreciate all aspects of the sport, gain an understanding of sportsmanship, and learn what it means to be part of a team.
 Each level of the program is outlined below.
 I hope that this document offers some insight into our philosophies and what we strive to achieve.

 In addition to this document, you should also review our lacrosse code of conduct and the history of the Yorktown lacrosse program and community.
 These documents are designed for all players, parents, and coaches so they may enter into this program with a full understanding of expectations, and of the importance the lacrosse program plays and has played in the lives of some many people in town.
 The Yorktown lacrosse community is one of the strongest and most successful in the country.
 Enjoy your child’s experience.